II-VI Incorporated to Present at the 20th Annual J.P. Morgan Tech/Auto Forum During the 2022 International CES

 PITTSBURGH, Jan.
-03, 2022 (GLOBE NEWSWIRE) -- II-VI Incorporated ( IIVI), a global leader in engineered materials and optoelectronic components, today announced that the Company will present at the following upcoming investor conference:
+03, 2022 (GLOBE NEWSWIRE) -- II-VI Incorporated (Nasdaq: IIVI), a global leader in engineered materials and optoelectronic components, today announced that the Company will present at the following upcoming investor conference:

 20th Annual J.P.
 Morgan Tech/Auto Forum